The Quarterly Wealth Reset: Audit, Pivot, and Accelerate in 90 Days for $110K–$130K Operators

 Lock in new quarterly rhythm

-Total time: 6 hours once every 90 days = 24 hours yearly = 0.5 hours weekly averaged.
+6 hours once every 90 days

 A service business tracked a reset ROI over 4 quarters:

-Q1 Reset: Identified webinar waste (-$18K), shifted to partnerships (+$31K) = $49K net quarterly gain
+Q1 Reset: Identified webinar waste (–$18K) and shifted to partnerships (+$31K), producing a $49K net quarterly gain.

-Q2 Reset: Killed underperforming service tier (-60 hours), launched retainer model (+$52K monthly) = $156K quarterly gain
+Q2 Reset: Killed the underperforming service tier (–60 hours) and launched a retainer model (+$52K monthly), producing a $156K quarterly gain.

-Q3 Reset: Doubled down on best channel (+$23K monthly) = $69K quarterly gain
+Q3 Reset: Doubled down on the best channel (+$23K monthly), producing a $69K quarterly gain.

-Q4 Reset: Pivoted to enterprise focus (+$41K monthly) = $123K quarterly gain
+Q4 Reset: Pivoted to an enterprise focus (+$41K monthly), producing a $123K quarterly gain.

 Total yearly value from 4 resets: $397K in optimized execution from 24 hours invested.